JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 This command will create a `key.gpg` file which contains your private key.

-> Never share your private key file with anyone — only you should have access to it,
+> Never share your private key file with anyone — only you should have access to it
 > since the private key enables signing files with your credentials.
 >
 {style="warning"}